 If we make “digital transformation” the new change agent of today, it is clear that the principals of Leavitt’s model remain largely unchanged.
 From our perspective, digital transformation requires adhering to rapid change while adhering to core principles that can address a combination of growth, technology, talent, and relationships for meeting the digital demands of the future.
 As we enter 2020, consider Leavitt’s model as a guide for digital transformation.

 (Organizational) Growth – Any digital transformation initiative should point to how it impacts the growth of the company.
 The question that should always be asked is “why are we here?” and “what impact does our operational role mean for the business?”
-In this context, digital initiatives for procurement, payables or finance should all engage in activities that can improve operational effectiveness and efficiencies that can make real and measureable bottom line impact for growing the business.
+In this context, digital initiatives for procurement, payables or finance should all engage in activities that can improve operational effectiveness and efficiencies that can make real and measurable bottom line impact for growing the business.

 Technology – Many organizations are investing heavily in AI, machine learning, RPA and other emerging technologies, but one question that should be asked is how do emerging technologies fit with existing infrastructures.
 Another is how do you bring together one end-to-end journey for source-to-pay operationally across procurement and finance.
 How can you integrate systems with proper workflow and data management so you can better map information.
 In the end, it’s about having a clean process for the different channels of spend and better controls.